Laki language: Geography

 Laki is spoken in Iran and in Turkey.
 In Iran, the isogloss of Laki spans from Khorramabad to east of Kermanshah, from Holeylan to Harsin.
 It's the main language in Selseleh, Delfan, Kuhdasht and Khawa counties in Lorestan Province, including Oshtorinan District of Borujerd County, and also around Malayer and Nahavand in Hamadan Province.
 In Kermanshah Province, it is the main language in Harsin County, Kangavar County, Sahneh County, and in the southern halves of Kermanshah County and Eslamabad-e Gharb County.
 There are also Laki enclaves in Khorasan, Kerman and around 100,000 speakers in 70 villages around Kelardasht in Mazandaran.
 In Gilan province, Laki is spoken by around 1,500 people.

 In Turkey, the language is spoken by the Şêxbizin tribe, scattered around the country.

 Classification

-The classification of Laki as a sub-dialect of Southern Kurdish or as a fourth dialect of Kurdish is unsettled, but the differences between Laki and the other Southern Kurdish dialects are minimal.
-However, linguist Fattah argues that Laki cannot be considered a dialect of Southern Kurdish since Laki is ergative and is thus a fourth Kurdish language.
+Most scholars agree that Laki is part of the Kurdish language group, yet the classification of Laki as a sub-dialect of Southern Kurdish or as a fourth dialect of Kurdish is unsettled.
+While differences between Laki and the other Southern Kurdish dialects are minimal, linguist Fattah argues that Laki cannot be considered a dialect of Southern Kurdish since Laki is ergative unlike Southern Kurdish.
 Other linguists argue that Laki is closely related to Kurdish but refrain from deciding its place among the Northwestern Iranian languages.
+Glottolog places Laki alongside the three Kurdish languages into a Laki-Kurdish group, while Ethnologue likewise lists Laki as a fourth language within Kurdish.

 Laki has also been classified as a Luri dialect, but speakers of Luri claim that Laki is "difficult or impossible to understand".
 Linguist Shahsavari points that Laki is sometimes seen as 'a transitional dialect between Kurdish and Luri'.